bobbyg603/node-typescript-express-docker-starter/README.md

 <img width="881" alt="vs code command palette" src="https://user-images.githubusercontent.com/2646053/191013677-bb8bd90d-66cc-4577-9ad0-854de75f1b27.png">

 This will leverage [Dockerfile.dev](./.devcontainer/Dockerfile.dev) to build a container and install project's dependencies with npm.

+### Testing

 Once the workspace has loaded you can run the unit and integration tests to ensure everything installed correctly:

 ```sh
 npm test && npm run e2e